Understanding Your Property Taxes

-In 2013, the Alberta Government introduced a Seniors Property Tax Deferral program, which provides eligible seniors with financial support to pay their property tax bill.
+The Alberta Government introduced a Seniors Property Tax Deferral program in 2013 that provides eligible seniors with financial support to pay their property tax bill.

 This voluntary program will allow seniors to defer their residential property taxes through a low-interest home equity loan with the Alberta Government.
 For more information, click the following box.